 Bones - In Ayurveda, the colon is the site of mineral re-absorption.
 Mineral deficiencies show up as white spots on the nails, hair loss, or arthritis.
 Problems with bones, nails, and hair are due to high Vata.

 Skin - When ama from the colon vitiates the blood, the kidneys try to eliminate the toxins through the urinary tract.
 The result is excess loss of fluids leading to dry skin.
 Vata is also the dosha of touch.

 Ears - Ringing in the ears is due to high Vata.
 When the quality of the blood is poor due to ama, the sense organs get stimulated.
 The ears are especially sensitive.
 Many Vata people are musicians.

 Mind - When Vata is high, the mind becomes stimulated, anxious, or afraid.
 Vata people often experience racing, disjointed thoughts.
-They are highly imaginative, quick to understand but also quick to forget.
+They are highly imaginative and quick to understand, but are also quick to forget.

 This is my second attempt to understand the Ayurvedic way of life.
 I get it.
 It seems like so much but I am now feeling it.
 Thank you.
 WOW.

 At first I was a little skeptical since I work in traditional medicine, but the more I read I am amazed at how right on the description of my condition fits me!

 Always very helpful.
 Understanding Ayurveda more and more everyday!
 Thank you.